apache/cordova-docs/www/docs/en/dev/guide/appdev/allowlist/index.md

 ## Content Security Policy (CSP)

-The Content Security Policy `meta` tag, or CSP for short, is a very powerful mechanism you can use to control trusted sources of content.
-You can restrict various content types and restrict the domains from which content can be loaded.
-You can also disable unsafe and risky HTML and JavaScript, which can further increase the security of your app.
-The CSP tag should be placed in your app's `index.html` file.
+The [**Content Security Policy (CSP)**](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) `<meta>` tag is a very powerful mechanism that allows you to control trusted sources of content.
+You can restrict various content types and domains from which content can be loaded from.
+Unsafe and risky HTML and JavaScript can also be disabled to further increase the security of your app.

+The CSP `<meta>` tag should be placed in your app's index.html file.

 On Android and iOS, the network request allow list (see above) is not able to filter all types of requests (e.g. `<video>` & WebSockets are not blocked).
 So, in addition to the allow list, you should use a [Content Security Policy](http://content-security-policy.com/) `<meta>` tag on all of your pages.